-Drinking and smoking is one more way that Americans pay taxes.
+Drinking and smoking are two more ways that Americans pay taxes.

 Every state and Washington, DC, has selective sales taxes on alcohol and tobacco.
 And like sales tax, alcohol and tobacco taxes are paid by people who buy those items.